 Ingredients

-- 1 cup mashed ripe bananas 225 grams
+- 1 cup mashed ripe bananas, about 2 to 3 medium bananas 225 grams

 - ½ cup sourdough discard or active starter 120 grams